harsha-sira/email-sender/README.md

 ### Troubleshooting

 Console log level is set as ALL.
-So everything will be print on console Also for SEVERE level logs will be wrote to a file as well.
+So everything will be print on console.

+Also for SEVERE level logs will be wrote to a file as well.

-file will be created in below path `\logs\email-logger.log`
+File will be created in below path `\logs\email-logger.log`